Research

 The leaderboard is the wrong artifact to make a production decision from.
 Three things to do instead:

 1. Run a domain reproduction.
-Take 100-500 of your actual production prompts, run them through your three candidate models with your harness, and score with Future AGI Turing eval models or your own LLM-as-judge.
+Take 100-500 of your actual production prompts, run them through your three candidate models with your harness, and score with Future AGI evaluators (turing_flash at roughly 1 to 2 seconds, turing_small at 2 to 3 seconds, or turing_large at 3 to 5 seconds per check on the cloud tier) or your own LLM-as-judge.
 The gap between vendor scores and your reproduction is the signal.

 2. Measure reliability under load.
 Track the Reliability Decay Curve. agent success rate as a function of session length.
 Most frontier models lose 15-40% of headline accuracy at 50+ tool-call sessions, which public benchmarks never test.
-Use Future AGI’s simulation framework or roll your own.
+Use Future AGI Simulate (fi.simulate.TestRunner) or roll your own.

 3. Cost-adjust your scores.
 Headline scores hide 5-10x cost differences.
 With March’s 40-80% YoY price drops, the cost-adjusted leaderboard reorders meaningfully versus 2025.
 Recompute score-per-dollar across candidates on your domain.